Man hospitalised with fractured jaw and cheek after 'vicious' attack outside Blackpool bar

-Man hospitalised with fractured jaw and cheek after 'vicious' assault outside Blackpool bar
+Man hospitalised with fractured jaw and cheek after 'vicious' assault inside Blackpool bar

-A man was rushed to hospital with a fractured jaw and cheek after he was punched outside a bar in Blackpool.
+A man was rushed to hospital with a fractured jaw and cheek after he was punched inside a bar in Blackpool.

-A man in his 20s was punched in the face at Walkabout in Queen Street at around 12.30am on Tuesday (October 5).
+A man in his 20s was punched in the face inside Walkabout in Queen Street at around 12.30am on Tuesday (October 5).

 The man suffered a fractured cheekbone and jaw in the attack and was later treated at hospital.